amoghmk424/-Priority-Based-Task-Scheduling-on-LPC1768/README.md

 * The project successfully demonstrates an RTOS-like scheduler using LPC1768.
 * It provides practical understanding of task scheduling and multitasking.
 * It builds a strong foundation for advanced RTOS-based embedded system design.
+  ## 📜 License

+This project is licensed under the **MIT License**.

+---

+## 🙌 Acknowledgment

+Developed as part of **Machine Learning / Deep Learning Project**
+KLE Technological University

+---

+## ⭐ Support

+If you like this project, give it a ⭐ on GitHub!